What Is PAS 2060?

 To show their commitment to protecting the environment, companies often claim to be carbon neutral, or that their emissions do not contribute to a net increase in global emission levels.
 PAS 2060 is an internationally recognised standard designed to verify the accuracy of these claims and help companies achieve true carbon neutrality through earnest means.

 Developed by the British Standards Institution and implemented in 2010, PAS 2060 presents four key stages to carbon neutrality — measurement, reduction, offsetting and documentation.
-At the end of the process, businesses can pursue certification by an accredited certification body like NQA.
-Although the standard does allow companies to purchase carbon credits as part of the process, it's important to note that offsets must meet certain criteria, and companies cannot receive PAS 2060 certification using offsetting alone.
+At the end of the process, businesses can pursue verification with an independent third party like NQA.
+Although the standard does allow companies to purchase carbon credits as part of the process, it's important to note that offsets must meet certain criteria, and companies cannot receive PAS 2060 verification using offsetting alone.

 The standard builds on existing environmental standards such as ISO 14001 and PAS 2050, which deal with the emissions of products throughout their lifespans.
 No matter what sector you operate in, your organisation can use the PAS 2060 standard to strengthen relationships with customers and contribute to the long-term stability of life on Earth.

 The benefits of PAS 2060 verification make reducing your organisation's greenhouse gas emissions well worth the effort.

 This standard helps organisations:

 - Build better environmental policy

 - Meet the supplier requirements of sustainable brands

 - Comply with current and future environmental regulations